 That said, welded wire cloth is very useful for its strength, but it also tends to be the costlier material because more time and labor is involved.

 As you can see, both welded and woven wire metal share in their own strengths and weaknesses.
 Keep these factors in mind when selecting the type of wire that matches closest to your needs and specifications:

 Welded wire metal, on the other hand:

-Not sure whether welded or woven wire is right for you?
+Not sure whether high-quality welded or woven wire is right for you?
 Want to know about our woven wire mesh sizes?
-Contact us at Newark Wire Cloth today!
-With over a century of experience, our dedicated staff will guide you through your wire cloth purchase from start to finish.
+Contact our experts at Newark Wire Cloth today for more information!
+With over a century of experience, our dedicated staff is ready to guide you through your wire cloth purchase from start to finish.